pcesarperez/Modding-never-changes/Modding never changes.md

 Provided that you have installed NMM:

 1. Run NMM.
-If this is the first time you do so, NMM searchs for the games it knows of, modding-wise.
+If this is the first time you do so, NMM searches for the games it knows of, modding-wise.
 In this context, we are only interested in _Fallout 3_, so as soon as NMM finds it, we should confirm the location (with the green tick mark under the name of the game) and then click on _Ok_.
 ![NMM searching for games](Images/NMM%20searching%20for%20games.png)
 2. NMM shows then a game selection window, with a list of games which mods NMM is managing.
 Select _Fallout 3_ and click on _Ok_.
 You can select _Don't ask me next time_, if you feel like to.
 However, you can change the game once you start NMM.
 ![NMM select Fallout 3](Images/NMM%20select%20Fallout%203.png)